-Grades for this section will be based on attitude, attendance and active participation plus general knowledge, interpretive and critical thinking ability, preparation and involvement in laboratory procedures, an organism identification exercise and daily quizzes given throughout the week.
-Quizzes are all open book and are to be completed independently.
+Grading is via standard A-F scale.
+As the rotation is only 5 days, no mid-week evaluation is given.
+Final grades are be based on attitude, attendance and active participation plus general knowledge, interpretive and critical thinking ability, preparation and involvement in laboratory procedures, daily quizzes and diagnostic practical exercises given throughout the week.
+Quizzes and practical exercises will be published in Canvas; these are all open book and are to be completed independently.
 Attendance is mandatory for all sessions unless prior approval for an absence is obtained or there is an emergency.
-Approval for planned absences must be cleared prior to start of the rotation (note that only 1⁄2 day absences are allowed for 1-week rotations per 4th year rotation guidelines).
+Approval for planned absences must be cleared prior to start of the rotation (note that only 1/2 day absences are allowed for 1-week rotations per 4th year rotation guidelines).
 Tardiness is not tolerated.
-The EValue grading form is provided in Canvas for clarity.